google/earthenterprise/earth_enterprise/docker/README.md

 The Dockerfiles used by the `build-docker-image.sh` script require Docker images with build environments for each platform you are trying to build on.

+The build environment image is reused every time you rebuild Open GEE.
+This should save you time during normal development targetting another platform, since only the steps of transferring the modified source code, and running the Open GEE build would need to be repeated.

 Normally, a build environment image for each supported platform should be published to Docker cloud, so one would be downloaded when you try to build,